Tag: share

 Are you sharing the warmth of Christ?

 Shining: the world is full of shiny stuff.
 The world is full of pretty lights.
 We can become too concerned with the light being drowned out by the worldly light.
 We are called to shine.
 We are like the stars made by the Creator.
 Always shining.
-Sometimes their shine is hidden by the sun, the glory of God.
+Sometimes their shine is hidden by the sun, the of God.
 Sometimes it’s hidden by the lights of the city (the world).
 Regardless, the shining doesn’t stop.

 Are you shining?